 Whilst they may seem like daunting places at first, good music shops should welcome players of all abilities, especially new ones!
 Any good music shop should let you or the person you are buying for try out their instruments.
 They should also be happy for you go away and come back another time if you wish to make a purchase so don’t feel like you have to make your choice there and then.
-We have a list of specialist music retailers you can search.

 Here are some general tips which are useful to remember when buying an instrument:

-- Check that the instrument gets checked over/set up before it leaves the shop or you might find you’ll be heading back pretty soon otherwise.
+✅ Make sure that the instrument gets checked over/set up before it leaves the shop or you might find you’ll be heading back pretty soon otherwise.

-- Check that spare parts/authorised service centres are readily available for the brand of instrument you choose.
+✅ Check that spare parts/authorised service centres are readily available for the brand of instrument you choose.

-- Ask the shop if they will offer a free check-over after 6 months and if so make sure they include this on the receipt.
+✅ Ask the shop if they will offer a free check-over after 6 months and if so, make sure they include this on the receipt.

-- Make sure that the shop has either a repairer on-site or can recommend one if something goes wrong.
+✅ Ask if the shop has either a repairer on-site or can recommend one if something goes wrong.

-✅ Check whether the cost of delivery is free or included in the price of the instrument, or whether this is an extra cost (essential for larger instruments such as Harps and Pianos!)
+✅ Check whether the cost of delivery is free or included in the price of the instrument, or whether this is an extra cost (essential for larger instruments such as harps and pianos!)

 ✅ Get the manufacturers or/distributors guarantee card stamped at the point of purchase.
 If there isn’t one, ask that this can be detailed on your receipt.

-- Make sure that the full details of the instrument, including its serial number, are on the receipt.
+✅ Make sure that the full details of the instrument, including its serial number, are on the receipt.

-- If you do decide to purchase online, check your consumer and make sure you are familiar with distance selling regulations and what happens if you need to return the instrument.
+✅ If you do decide to purchase online, check your consumer and make sure you are familiar with distance selling regulations and what happens if you need to return the instrument.

 ❌ Feel pressured into making a purchase.
 A good shop will make you feel at ease and shouldn’t rush you.

-- Be frightened to ask questions.
+❌ Be frightened to ask questions.
 People in the music shops love talking about making music and the instruments they play.
 This way you’ll be sure to get the advice you need.

-❌ Forget to ask if the instrument comes with any extras such as stools, reeds, cases, leads etc. For some instruments it may be possible to purchase a pack that comes with everything you need to get started so make sure to ask in the shop if they can offer you this.
+❌ Forget to ask if the instrument comes with any extras such as stools, reeds, cases, leads etc. For some instruments, it may be possible to purchase a pack that comes with everything you need to get started so make sure to ask in the shop if they can offer you this.